"Someone Hid It": Query-Agnostic Black-Box Attacks on LLM-Based Retrieval: Query-Document Adversarial Learning

-\end{lemma} The above lemma indicates that as $f$ is better as the retrieval embedder, i.e., a larger $\epsilon_{f}$ with high $p_{\epsilon}^{f}$ exists, the transferred attack is more likely to be effective; and as $g$ is better as the embedder, i.e., a nonzero $\epsilon_{f}$ with high $p_{\epsilon}^{f}$ exists, the transferred attack is easier to achieve.
+\end{theorem} \begin{proof} See in Appendix~\ref{App:ProofTheorem}. \end{proof} The above theorem indicates that as $f$ is better as the retrieval embedder, i.e., a larger $\epsilon_{f}$ with high $p_{\epsilon}^{f}$ exists, the transferred attack is more likely to be effective; and as $g$ is better as the embedder, i.e., a nonzero $\epsilon_{f}$ with high $p_{\epsilon}^{f}$ exists, the transferred attack is easier to achieve.

 This maximum objective term aligns with the upper bound in Eq.\ref{eq:max}.
 Therefore we set it as our attack's optimization objective to replace Eq.\ref{eq:argQ}:

 In practice, we cannot get all possible contexts within the topic $\mathcal{X}$ to calculate the maximum.
 Therefore, recalling the min-max problem solution raised in Generative Adversarial Nets (GAN)~\cite{goodfellow2014generative}, we instead approximate Eq.\ref{eq:minmax} into two recursive equations: